vadudgit/Git_test_project/README.md

-This code is only for testing.
+This code is only use for testing.
+This code is about nodejs.